 As you will see in the rendering tutorial the aspect affects rendering resolution, so when you change one, think about the other.

 Field of View

 Read this Wikipedia article about FOV if the concept is new to you.
 You may also want to read some general articles about photography, as otherwise it may be a little bit difficult to use FOV in Boxshot.

 Compare these two images, to see the effect of a change in FOV, while all the other parameters are the same.

-You can now try to compensate the phone size by reducing the distance, but please note that higher FOV values lead to a "perspective" effect, shown below:
+You can now try to compensate the book size by reducing the distance, but please note that higher FOV values lead to a “perspective” effect, shown below: